tayljordan/gender-modeling/readme.md

 ## Features

 1. **Dynamic Hyperparameter Tuning**
-   - Utilizes Keras Tuner for searching optimal hyperparameters.
+   - Uses Keras Tuner to identify optimal hyperparameter configurations for model training.
+This allows the model to achieve better accuracy by exploring a wide range of possible configurations efficiently.

 2. **Transfer Learning**
-   - Base feature extraction with MobileNetV2.
+   - Leverages MobileNetV2 for efficient base feature extraction, reducing the time and computational resources needed for training while maintaining high performance.

 3. **Augmented Training**
-   - Incorporates rotation, zoom, and brightness adjustment for robustness.
+   - Applies data augmentation techniques like rotation, zoom, brightness adjustments, and flips to enhance model generalization and ensure robustness against real-world variations.

 4. **Regularization Techniques**
-   - Implements dropout and L2 regularization.
+   - Implements advanced techniques such as dropout and L2 regularization to prevent overfitting and maintain model generalization across diverse datasets.

 5. **False Image Analysis**
-   - Misclassified images are stored for detailed analysis.
+   - Stores misclassified images in designated directories for further analysis, enabling developers to identify patterns in errors and refine the model for improved accuracy.

+6. **Data Diversity**
+   - Ensures datasets are representative of the diverse maritime workforce, incorporating images from various ethnic backgrounds and industrial contexts to minimize biases.

 ---